-The SEE shall be conducted for 70 marks of 3 hours duration.
-The syllabus for the theory courses shall be divided into FIVE units and each unit carries equal weightage in terms of marks distribution.
+The SEE shall be conducted for 60 marks of 3 hours duration.
+The syllabus for the theory courses shall be divided into FIVE modules and each module carries equal weightage in terms of marks distribution.
 The question paper pattern shall be as defined below.
 Two full questions with 'either' 'or' choice will be drawn from each unit.
-Each question carries 14 marks.
-There could be a maximum of three sub divisions in a question.
+Each question carries 12 marks.
+There could be a maximum of two / three sub divisions in a question.